-Make-up is one of the key culprits when it comes to blocked skin as it can irritate sensitive skin.
-If you notice that your skin flares up or suffers an acne breakout after using certain colours or make-up brands, it’s best you try removing them from your routine to see if the condition improves.
+Makeup is one of the key culprits when it comes to blocked skin as it can irritate sensitive skin.
+If you notice that your skin flares up or suffers a breakout after using certain colours or make-up brands, it’s best you try removing them from your routine to see if the condition improves.

 2. Oily Skin

 Dehydration, genetics and hormones can all be causes of excess oil production which can be one of the key causes of blocked pores.
 While you can’t fight against the likes of genetics, simply keeping your skin clean and moisturised will be a great start and provide the best defence against those pesky clogged pores.

 Hands can have a real negative impact on your skin as they are quite often laden with germs, so it’s best to try and keep them off your face as much as possible.
 Not only will it protect your pores but it will also help to protect you against illnesses.
 If your hands are dirty and come into contact with your face, they leave behind dirt, germs and bacteria that will worm their way into your pores and clog them up really quickly.

 It sounds like common sense but it’s essential that you cleanse your skin thoroughly every day and night.
 Avoid wearing makeup to bed at all costs and be sure to wash your skin well at night with a cleanser designed to work for your specific skin type.
 Your skin is exposed to dirt, bacteria and environmental toxins throughout the day which must be removed before bedtime if you want your skin to be healthy.